ioccc-src/winner/2020/ferguson1/troubleshooting.md

 		terminal supports bold
 		terminal supports colours

-		terminal rows  42 (39  playable)
+		terminal rows  41 (38  playable)
-		terminal cols 157 (155 playable)
+		terminal cols 154 (152 playable)

-		snake size:   997 (max size: 6006)
+		snake size:   997 (max size: 5738)
-		      bugs:   199 (max size: 1201)
+		      bugs:   199 (max size: 1147)

-		at least 34 columns recommended for snake size 997   (is 157) at least 37 columns recommended for snake size 6006  (is 157)
+		at least 34 columns (currently 154) recommended for snake size 997 at least 37 columns (currently 154) recommended for capped snake size 5738

 		No problems detected.

-    Why are there only 39 playable lines for 42 rows?
+    Why are there only 38 playable lines for 41 rows?
 The first row is the score line, the second is the top wall, the last is the bottom wall.
 For columns you have the left and rightmost columns for the walls.